b-knight/Understanding-Customer-Conversion-with-Snowplow-Web-Event-Tracking/README.md

 How do we know if our ultimate model is any good?
 To establish a baseline of model performance, I implement a [K-Nearest Neighbors](http://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html) model within the iPython notebook 'Notebook 3 - KNN (Baseline).'
 In the same manner as the subsequent model selection, I allocate 90% of the data for training (14,946 observations) and 10% for model testing (1,661 observations).
 Given the binary nature of the label, I specify the model as having 2 neighbors.
 I run the resulting model on the test data using 100-fold cross validation.
 Averaging the 100 resultant F2 scores, we thus establish a benchmark model performance of F2 = 0.04.

 ### Algorithms and Techniques
-We start our anlysis with K-Nearest Neighbors, but then move on to more sophisticated algorithms.
-The
+We start our analysis with establishing a benchmark using K-Nearest Neighbors (KNN) before moving on to more sophisticated algorithms.
+Like KNN, logistic regression is computationally inexpensive - a definite strength given the size the data set (n = 16,607).
+In addition, logistic regression is uniquely well-suited to the binary nature of the outcome variable.
+The second algorithm selected is linear Support Vector Machines (SVM).
+As with the other algorithms, linear SVM is relatively inexpensive.
+Linear SVM is also well-suited for the high dimensionality of our data set (581 features).
+The finel algorithm used is SVM with a RBF kernel.
+SVM + RBF models tend to be perform well with binary data [(Wainer, 2016)](https://arxiv.org/pdf/1606.00930v1.pdf), but are far less expensive than random forest models.

 ### Implementation
 The initial project conception and proposal can be found in the 'Proposal' directory in both .tex and .pdf formats (Proposal.tex and Proposal.pdf).
 A slide deck summarizing the proposal is also available in the same directory (Initial Presentation.pdf).
 The original data, being over 5 gigabytes, is not available.
 However, readers wanting to access a sample of the raw data can do so via the 'raw_dataset_sample.csv' in the Data directory.
 The transformed data is available in the 'munged_df.csv' file, also within the Data directory.